yathit/sprintly-service/readme.md

 Sprint.ly backend module
 ========================

-This javascript module is a thin wrapper on [Sprint.ly API](https://sprintly.uservoice.com/knowledgebase/topics/15784-api) providing easy access to the service.
+This javascript module is a thin wrapper on [Sprint.ly API](https://sprintly.uservoice.com/knowledgebase/topics/15784-api) providing easy access to the service and offline support.

+### Browser support

+Target browsers are Chrome 35+, Firefox 30+, Safari 8+ and IE 18+.

 Documentation
 -------------